5 Restaurant Metrics Successful Businesses Measure

 Your party mix lets you know a lot about your guests—for instance, whether you’re serving mostly families or couples.
-Using this data, you can create better marketing campaigns, better menus, and a better overall customer experience as you create service that is more tailored to the guests you see come in.
+Using this data, you can create better marketing campaigns, better menus, and a better overall customer experience as you create a service that is more tailored to the guests you see come in.

 How often is a party of 2 seated at a table that can hold up to 6 in your restaurant?
 Too many times, and it can cost you money and detract from the guest experience.
 Seating efficiency—that is, seating the right party at the right table—is important for your bottom line and important to your diners.